SuNsHiNe-75/HDL_hw1/README.md

 #### Introduction
-This is the first assignment for the Hardware Description Language course at NSYSU.
+This is the first assignment for the "Hardware Description Language" course at NSYSU.
 It mainly covers the following tasks:
 - Designing a 32-bit adder using different Verilog modeling methods (Structural Modeling, Dataflow Modeling, Behavioral Modeling)
 - Storing outputs in registers